nextapps-de/mikado/README.md

 > To use Javascript outside an element's context you need to prevent concatenation of the returned value.
 For this purpose, the curly brackets need to be followed by **@** e.g. `{{@ ... }}`.

-Within a template you have access to the following identifiers:
+Within a template there are several **reserved keywords** you can use as an identifier:

 <table>
     <tr></tr>